 She is developing a practice in international civil claims against private entities.

 Camila has a keen interest in Latin American issues.
 She has jointly drafted an amicus curiae brief in a Colombian case brought by Wayúu indigenous peoples’ against the Carbones del Cerrejón mining company and Colombian state entities, focussing on applicable principles under international human rights and international environmental law.
 Another amicus curiae before the Colombian Constitutional Court in a case between the national army and the San José de Apartadó Peace Community concerned the right to freedom of expression of human rights defenders working in the midst of post-conflict situations.

 In 2019 the Bar Council awarded her the International Legal Professional Scholarship to deliver conferences on human trafficking and modern slavery in Mexico and Colombia.
 She acted as an independent international electoral observer at the 2020 Bolivian Presidential elections, and in 2021 reported on the criminal trial of Santiago Uribe, the brother of the former Colombian president, on behalf of the Bar Human Rights Committee.

-Before coming to the Bar Camila volunteered at a human rights consultancy in Colombia, Grenfell Legal Support, the Free Representation Unit, the United Migrant Workers Education Project and Survival International.
+Before coming to the Bar Camila volunteered at a human rights consultancy in Colombia, Grenfell Legal Support, the Free Representation Unit, the United Migrant Workers Education Programme at Unite the Union and Survival International.
 She completed her LLM thesis under the supervision of Professor Roger O'Keefe on the protection of indigenous culture under international human rights and cultural heritage law (first class).